ccb-hms/computervision/README.md

 pipenv run jupyter lab
 ```
 The notebooks use an environment variable called `DATA_ROOT` to keep track of the data files.
-For use running the notebooks within a docker container, this variable is defined in the Dockerfile
+For use with a docker container, this variable is defined in the Dockerfile
 as `DATA_ROOT=/app/docker`.
-For use without docker, you can define your own variable, or run the
+If you do not use docker, you can just set the `DATA_ROOT` variable yourself or run the
 bash script in `computervision/bash_scripts/create_env`:
 ```bash
 cd computervision/bash_scripts